afuous/morchat/README.md

 ## How to run

-1. Install node.js, npm, and mongodb (3.6 or later).
+1. Install node.js, npm, and PostgreSQL.
 2. Run `npm install` in `server` and `web`.
 3. Run `npm run build` in `web`.
-4. Ensure that a mongodb server is running.
+4. Ensure that a PostgreSQL server is running, and run the migration script `server/initpg.sh`.
 5. To start the server, run `sudo npm start` in `server`.

 ## Config